AdityaGoyal1999/BirthdayCard/README.md

 # BirthdayCard
-A birthday card in HTML and CSS
+This is a responsive birthday card written in HTML and CSS.